June 2026 · The Millionaire Mindset · Qualped Corp

 Own the asset, not the applause.

-The cultural memory is the talk show.
-The wealth engine was ownership.
+The cultural memory is the talk show; the wealth engine was ownership.
 When you create value, fight to own the thing you create — equity outlives any paycheck.

 Build · Entrepreneurship